-However, finding good quality green tea is only one of the factors involved in finding a green tea you will like (or even love).
-I recommend trying a range of types of green tea to figure out which kinds you prefer.
+Finding good quality green tea is only one of the factors involved in finding a green tea you will like (or even love).
 You might find that you prefer only flavored green teas, steamed green teas or roasted green teas, or that you like a variety of types of green tea.

 If you'd rather buy green tea from a grocery store, try checking out a few different brands and types.
 If you can find a knowledgeable staff member, try asking a few questions, but know that you probably won't get nearly as much information as you'd get from a tea shop.